NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 # Installing NuGet client tools

-To work with NuGet, as a package consumer or creator, you can use cross-platform command-line interface (CLI) tools as well as NuGet features in Visual Studio.
-This article briefly outlines the capabilities of the different tools and how to install them.
-The [Feature availability](#feature-availability) section provides a comparison between the tools.
+To work with NuGet, as a package consumer or creator, you can use [cross-platform command-line interface (CLI) tools](#cli-tools) as well as [NuGet features in Visual Studio](#visual-studio).
+This article briefly outlines the capabilities of the different tools, how to install them, and their comparative [feature availability](#feature-availability).

 **Looking to install a package?
 See [Quickstart - Use a package](quickstart/use-a-package.md).**

 ## CLI tools

 The two NuGet CLI tools are `dotnet.exe` and `nuget.exe`.
-See [Feature availability](#feature-availability) for a thorough comparison.
+See [feature availability](#feature-availability) for a comparison.

 ### dotnet.exe CLI